mareksagan/mareksagan.github.io/_posts/2020-07-20-weekend-mba.md

 Let's talk about business skills and why they are **more** important than technical skills, and how to aquire the efficiently.

-# What are business skills?

-Either don't work with recruitment agencies but with the client itself or ask them meaningful questions in regard to the job.

 # What is the Weekend MBA?

 It's a concise course based upon [The Personal MBA](https://personalmba.com/) reading list book summaries.
 The summaries chosen have been compared with the original books and are good enough to be used for knowledge transfer.